-Ayurveda, considered an ancient medical science, originated in India 5,000 years ago.
+Ayurveda originated in India 5,000 years ago and is considered to be an ancient medical science.
 Ayur means “longevity” or “life,” and veda refers to knowledge steeped in the ancient scriptures.
 It is a living science that changes from day to day and person to person.

-With today’s focus on holistic health care, the philosophy of Ayurveda has gained tremendous popularity in the West as an alternative healing technique because of its holistic approach.
-I was fortunate to have been raised with Ayurveda as a way of life.
-At the time, I took for granted the rich tradition I had received.
+With today’s focus on holistic health care, the Ayurveda’s philosophy has gained tremendous popularity in the West as an alternative healing technique.
+I was fortunate to have been raised with Ayurveda as a way of life, but at the time, I took this rich tradition for granted.
 Once I moved to the United States, I studied intensely and became aware of the significance of this way of life.

-I am thrilled to share the wisdom of Ayurveda through my cookbook, spice blends, and philosophy.
+I am thrilled to share the wisdom of Ayurveda through my cookbook, spice blends, and monthly newsletter.
 Ayurveda seeks optimal health by fully “digesting” experiences to balance life.
 This includes digesting all our life experiences, whether they be food, emotions, careers, or relationships.
 Remember “Goldilocks and the Three Bears”?
 Too much is excessive, too little is not enough, but the balance between the two is just right.
 Ayurveda will help you achieve the balance that is just right for you.

 • PITTA (fire and water) is responsible for metabolism, enzymes, hormones, digestion, pigmentation, body temperature, hunger, thirst, and courage.